 The term ”hardwire bypass” can be a little misleading, but in short it is the same thing that causes old Vox wah pedals to suck tone.
 The signal is simply split at the input, leaving the circuit constantly connected (”hardwired”), which places the circuit’s input impedance in parallel to the input impedance of the next pedal, bringing the total down.

 These days, Dunlop has learned, and is using the term ”true hardwire bypass” to denote pedals that are actually true bypass (not just ”hardwire”), which is good.
 Most of the newer designs (Carbon Copy etc) are proper true bypass (using a variant on the Millennium circuit to control the LED), while the older ones tend to stay ”hardwire” until they are due for a redesign for other reasons.
 If you google ”dunlop bypass guide”, you should find a spreadsheet detailing all of the Dunlop/MXR pedals and their bypass arrangements.
 Top marks to Dunlop for that!

 - The Fuzz Face reissue has always been TB, as was the original.
 The input impedance of the fuzz face circuit is so low, that it created tone loss that was unacceptable even by 60’s standards.

-- The single-battery 535Q wah is wired for true bypass, but has a couple of misplaced pulldown resistors (sitting on the input/output jack, rather than the input/output of the circuit) which causes it to lose tone the same way a stock GCB-95 does.
-Dunlop may have removed those resistors in later revisions, though.
+- The single-battery 535Q wah is wired for true bypass, but older revisions has a couple of misplaced pulldown resistors (sitting on the input/output jack, rather than the input/output of the circuit) which causes it to lose tone the same way a stock GCB-95 does.
+Dunlop have removed those resistors in later revisions, though (check if yours has R41 and R42, or if those spots are empty).